Renz2299/mp4_eco_roots/README.md

 - **Detailed Product Information:** Emma values transparency.
 Providing detailed information about each product, including materials, manufacturing processes, and ethical practices, helps her make informed decisions.

-- **Educational Content:** Emma appreciates learning more about sustainable living.
-The website can include a blog or educational section offering tips, guides, and information on eco-friendly practices, further enhancing her shopping experience.

-- **User Ratings:** Emma relies on the opinions of like-minded individuals.
-Including user ratings allows her to gauge the authenticity and quality of products from a community perspective.
+- **User Ratings & Reviews:** Emma relies on the opinions of like-minded individuals.
+Including user ratings and reviews allows her to gauge the authenticity and quality of products from a community perspective.

-- **Wishlist:** To cater to Emma's busy lifestyle, the site can provide wishlist functionality for her favorite products.
-This ensures she doesn't lose her favourite items and can come back to them later.

 - **Easy Checkout Process:** A streamlined and secure checkout process is crucial for Emma.
 Offering multiple payment options and efficient shipping ensures a hassle-free experience.